Lama Kathy Wesley resources: PDF files

 Contact

-ResourcesDownloads Photos Audio Video Links
+ResourcesTeachings Photos Audio Video Links

-Downloads: printable copies of teachings and prayers
+Printable copies of teachings and articles

 “When we first approach Tibetan Buddhism, it’s rather like approaching a house with several front doors.
 Not only do we not know which door to enter, we don’t know what to say or do when we go inside.”
 [From “Practices of Tibetan Buddhism,” below.]

 Click the PDF icons to download.
-To read and print the pages, use free Adobe Reader software.

 Practices of Tibetan Buddhism

-This essay outlines the Karma Kagyu path in Tibetan Buddhism in America, explaining how students
+This essay outlines the Karma Kagyu path in Tibetan Buddhism in America, explaining how students begin the path, how they progress, and how enlightenment is considered and approached.

 Step by Step: The Practice Path of a Kagyu Buddhist